KWR-Water/wadi/docs/source/user_guide/example_01.rst

         },
     )
-The :code:`format` argument is to indicate if the data are in 'stacked' (default) or 'wide' format.
-If the data are in stacked format, there are four compulsory columns that must be present in the file with the data
+The :code:`format` argument is to indicate if the data are in 'stacked' format.
+This means that four compulsory columns must be present in the spreadsheet file

-1. SampleId: A unique sample identifier.
+1. SampleId: A unique sample identifier
 2. Features: The names of the features
 3. Units: The (chemical concentration) units
 4. Values: The measured data

-Inspection of the spreadsheet file 'stacked_data.xlsx' shows that these columns are called 'Sample number', 'Parameter description', 'Unit description' and 'Reported value' instead.
-So for wadi to be able to find the required columns, their names must be mapped.
+Inspection of the spreadsheet file 'stacked_data.xlsx' shows that these columns are called 'Sample number', 'Parameter description', 'Unit description' and 'Reported value'.
+Therefore, for wadi to be able to find the compulsory columns, their names must be mapped to the column names listed above.
 This is why the :code:`c_dict` argument (the `c` is shorthand for column) is used: It takes a dictionary with the compulsory column names as keys, and each corresponding value contains the column name as it appears in the spreadsheet file.

 .. note::
-  Instructions for importing 'wide' data are provided in :doc:`this example <../user_guide/messy_data>`.

-By default, :code:`read_data` will call the Pandas function :code:`read_excel` to import the file contents.
+    By default, :code:`file_reader` will set the Pandas method :code:`read_excel` as the importer for the file contents.
 With the keyword argument :code:`pd_reader` the name of any Pandas reader function (for example :code:`read_csv`) can be used instead (note that WaDI has been designed to work with :code:`read_excel` and :code:`read_csv`, other functions are not guaranteed to work).

-Once the data have been read, the contents of the imported DataFrame can be displayed (note that the imported DataFrame has nine rows of data).
+The contents of the imported DataFrame can be displayed by calling the :code:`get_imported_dataframe()` method of the :code:`wdo` object.
+Note that the imported DataFrame has nine rows of data.

 .. ipython:: python
     :okexcept:
     :okwarning:

-    df = wdo.get_frame(as_imported=True)
+    df = wdo.get_imported_dataframe()
     df.head(9)

 It can be seen that a comma is used as a decimal separator in the